avalon60/OraTAPI/README.md

 ```bash
 ora_tapi.sh -To HR -t employees,departments -c dev_db -a cbostock -u cbostock -p <my_password> -d dev-db
 ```
 In this example, we assume that the dev-db is a TNS Names entry.

-However, it is recommended that you use the connection manager approach.
+**It is recommended that you use the connection manager approach.**

 ### Full Command-Line Arguments:
 | Argument                   | Description                                                                | Default                  |